Stuart G. Silverman, MD, FACR Director, Tumor Ablation Program

 Cross-Sectional Interventional Service Coordinators Phone: (617) 732-7631

-Paul Shyn, MD, performs irreversible electroporation in the liver.
+Paul Shyn, MD, performs a CT-guided irreversible electroporation in the liver.